Sunveg/CoronavirusDaily/README.md

 # CoronavirusDaily

-This gives the daily CoronaVirus Stats and uses the government Covid19 api.
+This gives the daily CoronaVirus Stats and uses the Covid19 live api.